sergev/Googletest-Actions-Demo/README.md

 File demo.cpp contains a code for fibonacci() function.

-File test_demo.cpp has a few tests to make sure the fibonacci() function works correctly.
+File demo_test.cpp has a few tests to make sure the fibonacci() function works correctly.

 To test the code from command line, run: